Arashsa31/BlackGooseBistroHTML/README.md

 # BlackGooseBistro
-This is a simple website design with a logo and text
+This is a simple website design with a logo, text, and formatting